Fuku (FUKU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Fuku Historical Price

-According to the latest data gathered on Fuku live price page, the current price of Fuku is 0USD.
-The circulating supply of Fuku(FUKU) is 999.97M FUKU , giving it a market capitalization of $694.50K.
+According to the latest data gathered on Fuku live price page, the current price of Fuku is 0.00060155USD.
+The circulating supply of Fuku(FUKU) is 999.97M FUKU , giving it a market capitalization of $604.49K.

 How Does Fuku (FUKU) Price Prediction Module Work?